luccapaldi/visus/README.md

 # visus
+** "Of all the senses, sight must be the most delightful." - Helen Keller**

-Full featured raytracing engine from first principles in C++.
+Full featured raytracing engine from first principles in C++ (in progress.